How it works

 - Then, every winter, our volunteers carefully plant the 600mm-high trees, creating the forests of tomorrow.

-- We record the location of all planting sites and trees in the Kauri 2000 database, and every donor receives a certificate identifying where the kauri bought with that donation are planted.
+- We record the location of all planting sites and trees in the Kauri 2000 database.

 - We then monitor and maintain all planting sites for at least five years until the trees are established.